-All email messages about this course should include GTECH 73200 in the subject line, and be signed with your full name as it appears in CUNYfirst.
+All email messages about this course should use your official Hunter or CUNY emails.
+Also check and see if the email that you registered in the Blackboard system is updated.
 Professionalism and "netiquette" are expected in the communication through emails.
 If your emails are not replied to in a timely fashion, please consider rewriting your emails in a better way.